6 Tips to Secure Your eCommerce Website

 • Long words.
 The longer the password, the harder it is for hackers to crack.

 Implement best password practices and use a password manager for all your login details.
+Using a self hosted password manager can further enhance your security by giving you full control over your sensitive information.

 That’s a good idea if you have a team working on your eCommerce website.
 Also, you should not use the same password for different places.